IMMM-SFA/tell/doc/source/user_guide.rst

     * - Topic
       - Requirement
     * - Spatial resolution and scope
-      - Should cover the entire U.S. (excluding Alaska and Hawaii) and produce demands at an appropriately high spatial resolution for input into a nodal unit commitment/economic dispath (UC/ED) model
+      - Should cover the entire U.S. (excluding Alaska and Hawaii) and produce demands at an appropriately high spatial resolution for input into a nodal UC/ED model
     * - Temporal resolution and scope
       - Should produce hourly projections of total electricity demand in one-year increments through the year 2100.
     * - Forcing factors
       - Projections should respond to changes in meteorology/climate and population.
     * - Multiscale consistency
-      - Should produce hourly total electricity demand at the county, state, and balancing authority scale that are conceptually and quantitatively consistent.
+      - Should produce hourly total electricity demand at the county, state, and BA scale that are conceptually and quantitatively consistent.
     * - Open-source
-      - Should be based entirely on publicly available data and be made available as an open-source model.
+      - Should be based entirely on publicly available data and be made available as an extensively-documented open-source model.

 Fundamental Concepts